mojaloop/documentation/docs/technical/technical/deployment-guide/iac-deployment-guide.md

    provider: documentdb
    ```

-   There will be two RDS databases: one for Ory, Keycloak, etc., and one for Mojaloop services such as the Central Ledger, MCM, etc. The MongoDB documentdb database will be for the Finance Portal, the collections, settlements, etc. <!-- EDITORIAL COMMENT: In the case of an on-prem deployment, they are created from Percona in the storage cluster. -->
+   There will be two RDS databases: one for Ory, Keycloak, etc., and one for Mojaloop services such as the Central Ledger, MCM, etc. The MongoDB documentdb database will be for the Finance Portal, the collections, settlements, etc. <!-- EDITORIAL COMMENT: In the case of an on-prem deployment, they are created from Percona in the Storage-Cluster. -->

    `mojaloop-stateful-resources-monolith-databases.yaml` will create the databases and the default configuration: t3.million databases with a single instance.
 If you need bigger databases or more instances, you can add appropriate values. <!-- EDITORIAL COMMENT: We need to add an appendix with the full values from session 2, Nov 7th.
 The files in the default-config folder will not work, as they contain placeholders.
 In session 2, we specified values in place of the dummy values or placeholders. -->